-The Curriculum Section of the Commission's Annual Survey is conducted for dental public health programs in alternate years.
-The most recent Curriculum Section was conducted in August/September 2024.
-Aggregate data of the most recent Curriculum Section for review by the Dental Public Health Review Committee as an informational report is provided in Appendix 1.
+The Curriculum Section of the Commission's Annual Survey is conducted for dental laboratory technology in alternate years.
+The next Curriculum Section will be conducted in August 2025.
+The draft Curriculum Section is provided in Appendix 1 for review by the Dental Laboratory Technology Review Committee.

-Summary: The Review Committee on Dental Public Health Education is requested to review the informational report on aggregate data of its discipline-specific Annual Survey Curriculum Section (Appendix 1).
+Summary: The Review Committee on Dental Laboratory Technology Education is requested to review the draft Curriculum Section instrument of its discipline-specific Annual Survey (Appendix 1).